A Survey on Speech Deepfake Detection: Fully Deepfake detection

-\textbf{Phase-based spectral coefficient} The spoofed speech often lacks natural phase information, as the human auditory system tends to be less sensitive to phase spectrum characteristics compared to magnitude spectrum features.
-Therefore, investigating the phase information can be effective in capturing these artifacts in spoofed speech.
-In addition to short-term phase-based features, such as modified group delay cepstral coefficients (MGDCC) \cite{wu2013synthetic}, Wang et al. \cite{wang2015relative} propose a relative phase extraction method aimed to reduce the phase variation, where the peaks of the utterance waveform serve as the center of each window section.
+\textbf{Phase-based spectral coefficient} The speech Deepfake often lacks natural phase information, as the human auditory system tends to be less sensitive to phase spectrum characteristics compared to magnitude spectrum features.
+Therefore, investigating the phase information can be effective in capturing these artifacts in speech Deepfake.
+Wang et al. \cite{wang2015relative} propose a relative phase extraction method aimed to reduce the phase variation, where the peaks of the utterance waveform serve as the center of each window section.
 Furthermore, Gupta et al. \cite{gupta2022significance} demonstrate the significance of a quadrature phase over other phase angles by performing Mutual Information-based analysis.

-Nevertheless, experiments indicate that relying solely on the phase information may lack discriminative power compared to the magnitude-based information.
-Therefore, phase information always serves as a complement to magnitude information in anti-spoofing detection.
-Yang et al. \cite{yang2021modified} propose a modified magnitude-phase spectrum (MMPS) to collectively capture both magnitude and phase information while preserving the sign of the magnitude part.
-Kim et al. \cite{kim2023phase} apply a convolution layer with batch normalization (BN) and Rectified Linear Unit (ReLU) activation to the phase feature to mitigate the high randomness of the phase spectrum before concatenating it with the magnitude feature.
-Patil et al, \cite{patil2022effectiveness} integrate phase information by estimating the Instantaneous Frequency (IF) with magnitude information represented by cochlear filter cepstral coefficients (CFCC).
-They observe that the dynamic variations in the IFs of real speech are substantially larger than those of spoofed speech.

-\textbf{Bispectrum} The magnitude/power spectrum lacks sensitivity to higher-order spectral correlations, which is revealed by bispectral analysis.
-AlBadawy et al. \cite{albadawy2019detecting} conduct a qualitative assessment to reveal the difference in both magnitude and phase of bispectrum between real and synthesized speech.
-Leveraging statistics of the first four moments of bispectral correlations as an eight-dimensional hand-crafted feature achieved high accuracy detection performance with a basic linear classifier, particularly under a high Signal-to-Noise Ratio (SNR) condition.
-The bispectral features from \cite{albadawy2019detecting} are combined with power spectrum features, such as STFT and MFCC, which improves the detection performance for the known attacks \cite{singh2021detection, borrelli2021synthetic}
+\textbf{Bispectrum} The magnitude/power spectrum lacks sensitivity to higher-order spectral correlations revealed by bispectral analysis.
+A qualitative assessment \cite{albadawy2019detecting} reveals the difference in the first four moments of bispectral correlations between real and synthesized speech, particularly under a high Signal-to-Noise Ratio (SNR) condition.